seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 'Tis said, man; and farewell.

 **EROS**
 Farewell, great chief.
-Shall I strike now?
+Shall I strike now? /

 **MARK ANTONY**
-Now, Eros.
+/ Now, Eros.

 **EROS**
 Why, there then: thus I do escape the sorrow
-Of Antony's death.
+Of Antony's death. /

-*Kills himself*
+*\[Kills himself]*

 **MARK ANTONY**
-Thrice-nobler than myself!
+/ Thrice-nobler than myself!
 Thou teachest me, O valiant Eros, what
 I should, and thou couldst not.
 My queen and Eros
 Have by their brave instruction got upon me
 A nobleness in record: but I will be
 A bridegroom in my death, and run into't
 As to a lover's bed.
 Come, then; and, Eros,
 Thy master dies thy scholar: to do thus

-*Falling on his sword*
+*\[Falling on his sword]*

 I learn'd of thee.
 How! not dead? not dead?
 The guard, ho!
-O, dispatch me!
+O, dispatch me! /

 *Enter DERCETAS and Guard*

 **First Guard**
-What's the noise?
+/ What's the noise?

 **MARK ANTONY**
 I have done my work in, friends: O, make an end
-Of what I have begun.
+Of what I have begun. /

 **Second Guard**
-The star is fall'n.
+/ The star is fall'n.

 **First Guard**
 And time is at his period.